ONE OF THE BEST WAYS TO SHIFT TO A HEALTHIER DIET IS WRITING A DETAILED FOOD DIARY AND ADJUSTING SMALL CHANGES EVERY TIME.

 If you are feeling stressed throughout the day, it may be because of falls in energy.

-Follow up with your food diary and notice if you had three meals a day and healthy snacks between them, this will keep your energy levels up and will prevent cravings for sugary snacks.
+Follow up with your food diary and notice if you had three meals a day and healthy snacks between them.
+This will keep your energy levels up and prevent cravings for sugary snacks.

-Note how much water you drink a day, or if any other drinks, and how much of it.
+Note how much water you drink a day or any other drinks.